datanav/docs/getting-started.rst

     :align: center
     :alt: Generic pipe concept

 As seen above a pipe in Sesam typically consists of five blocks and each block is available as a template to make writing pipes easier and quicker.
-For source and targets we can chooes available systems and press replace to add values to pipe.
+For source and targets we can choose available systems and press replace to add values to pipe.
 Same with pump and transforms.

 .. image:: images/getting-started/templates.png
     :width: 800px